 The per capita income in Chester in 2018 was $31,447, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $125,788 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

 Chester is an extremely ethnically-diverse town.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chester include German, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Chester include English, German, Irish, Italian, and European.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and German/Yiddish.